English Mastiff Shedding

 English Mastiffs have a moderate shedding level.
 Regular grooming keeps shedding manageable and your English Mastiff's coat healthy.

-With a typical weight of 120-230 lbs and lifespan of 6-10 yrs, the English Mastiff requires thoughtful care tailored to their specific breed characteristics.
-Living with a English Mastiff means adapting to a low-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+The English Mastiff runs about 120-230 lbs at maturity with a typical 6-10 yrs life expectancy; both its health pattern and its temperament are specific enough to deserve deliberate attention.
+Living with an English Mastiff means adapting to a low-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Seasonal Changes